 Attendance during all educational parts and lab courses is obligatory.

-- All elements of the minor program (10 weeks) will be presented in the University of Siegen, Germany.
+• All elements of the minor programm (10 weeks) will be presented in the University of Siegen, Germany.
 Housing capabilities for minor participants will be provided free of charge during the minor.

-- Because this minor will comprise 10 weeks abroad, registration will close early, on Friday 24 May 2019; make sure you have registered before 24 May 2019!
+• Because this minor will comprise 10 weeks abroad, registration will take place early, from 1-15 April 2020; make sure you have registered before 15 April 2020!

 Overview content per week

 - Week 1: Theoretical foundations (1): Introduction to medical informatics; Basic lab project

 - Week 2: Theoretical foundations (2): Introduction to Telemedical Technology; Advanced lab project (1): Basics sensor circuits

 - Week 3: Creative Project: State of the art analysis; Advanced lab project (2): Peripheral integration

 - Week 4: Creative Project: Requirements definition; Advanced lab project (3): Data visualization

 - Week 5: Creative Project: Exploration of Solution space; Hands-on project: Creative phase (1)